paulkarpenko/us-code-ui/uscode/title-16-conservation/chapter-028-wild-and-scenic-rivers.md

 ### Statutory Notes

 #### References in Text
 The Volunteers in the Forest Act of 1972, referred to in subsec. (b)(2)(A), probably means the Volunteers in the National Forests Act of 1972, Pub.
 L. 92–300, May 18, 1972, 86 Stat.
-147, which is classified generally to section 558a et seq. of this title.
+147, which was classified generally to former sections 558a to 558d of this title, prior to being amended generally and renamed the Volunteers in the National Forests and Public Lands Act by Pub.
+L. 118–234, title III, § 341, Jan.
+4, 2025, 138 Stat.
+2913.
+Section 342 of Pub.
+L. 118–234, set out as a note under [section 558a of this title](./chapter-003-forests-forest-service-reforestation-management.md#section-558a), provides that a reference in any law to the Volunteers in National Forests Act of 1972 shall be deemed to be a reference to the Volunteers in the National Forests and Public Lands Act.
 For complete classification of this Act to the Code, see Short Title note set out under [section 558a of this title](./chapter-003-forests-forest-service-reforestation-management.md#section-558a) and Tables.

 #### Codification
 In subsec. (b)(2)(A), the words “([16 U.S.C.
 18g](./chapter-001-national-parks-military-parks-monuments-and-seashores.md#section-18g)–j)” were omitted following “[section 102301 of title 54](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title54-section102301&num=0&edition=prelim)” in view of the amendment by Pub.
 L. 113–287, § 5(d)(31)(B)(i).
 See 2014 Amendment note below.